Testing Full Mediation of Treatment Effects and the Identifiability of Causal Mechanisms: Simulations

-The intermediate panel reports the results for $\delta = 0.25$ and $\gamma = 0$, indicating a moderate violation of mediator exogeneity (Assumption \ref{Acimed}) while full mediation holds.
-The rejection rate reaches 96.9\% at $n = 1{,}000$ and 100\% at $n = 4{,}000$, demonstrating strong power to detect confounding between the mediator and outcome even at this smaller effect size.
-The positive value of $\hat{\theta} \approx 0.58$ (n=1,000) and 0.56 (n=4,000) reflects the magnitude of the violation, and the standard error decreases with sample size at a rate proportional to $\sqrt{n}$.
+The intermediate panel reports the results for $\delta = 0.5$ and $\gamma = 0$, corresponding to a violation of mediator exogeneity (Assumption \ref{Acimed}) of magnitude $20\%$ partial $R^2$, while full mediation holds.
+The rejection rate reaches 28.2\% at $n = 1000$ and 73.6\% at $n = 4000$, showing that the test has modest power against $M$-$Y$ confounding of this magnitude at the smaller sample size but high power once $n$ is sufficient.
+The negative value of $\hat\theta$ reflects collider bias induced by conditioning on $M$: when $D \perp U_{MY}$ unconditionally but both $D$ and $U_{MY}$ enter the equation for $M$, fixing $M$ creates a negative association between $D$ and $U_{MY}$, which in turn lowers the conditional mean of $Y$ given $D = 1$ relative to $D = 0$.

-The bottom panel presents results for $\delta = 0$ and $\gamma = 0.2$, where mediator exogeneity holds but full mediation is violated due to a direct treatment effect.
-For the smaller sample size of $n = 1000$, the rejection rate is 53.2\%, indicating limited power to detect a direct effect of this magnitude.
-However, as the sample size increases to $n = 4000$, the test achieves 100\% rejection, demonstrating that the test reliably detects violations of full mediation given sufficient sample size.
-Overall, the simulation results suggest that the test exhibits satisfactory size control under the null and strong power at n=4,000; power is more limited at n=1,000 for modest violations (53\% for $\gamma=0.2$).
+The bottom panel presents results for $\delta = 0$ and $\gamma = 0.125$, where mediator exogeneity holds but full mediation is violated through a direct treatment effect that accounts for $20\%$ of the total ATE.
+The rejection rate is 20.8\% at $n = 1000$ and 83.5\% at $n = 4000$, demonstrating that the test reliably detects this magnitude of full-mediation violation once the sample is large enough.
+Notably, $\hat\theta \approx 0.14$ at both sample sizes, close to the theoretical target $\gamma + \gamma^2 = 0.141$ that the score function tracks under a constant direct-effect shift.
+Overall, the simulations confirm satisfactory size control under the null and useful power at both confounding channels by $n = 4000$.

-Our second simulation design explores a scenario with treatment-mediator confounding, which, as established in Theorem \ref{theorem2}, does not violate the testable implication \eqref{TI}.
-This design modifies equation \eqref{sim1} by introducing a parameter $\lambda$ that governs the extent of treatment-mediator confounding through $U_2$:
+Our second simulation design explores scenarios in which the conditional randomization of $D$ (Assumption~\ref{A4}) is relaxed in favor of the weaker pair (\ref{A4a},~\ref{A4b}), as in Theorem~\ref{theorem2}.
+We introduce separate, mutually independent unobserved error terms for each potentially confounded pair, with a dedicated scalar knob for each channel: